Nihilantropy/Basic-CI-CD/Docs/progresses/progress-2.md

 ### Trying to find a way to optimize resources

-### Pipeline working! have to use credentials for git email and username
+### have to use credentials for git email and username

+### Moved all utility functions into separeted file for modularity

+### Work on the git lab push stage to utilize not the username and password but the persnoal-access-token for authentication

+### Doing test on developer/main branches.
+The push of the version is done using GIT_BRANCH var to target the current job branch (e.g. developer)

+### Pipeline working!
+All stages works well, have to correct ruff checks in order to pass the pipeline test phase